andisfar/LaunchQtCreator/README.md

 - Visual Studio Code
 - QtCreator
 - recommended that Qt frame work is also installed
+- CMake is requred for configuring software projects using CMake

 ## Extension Settings

--'launchqtcreator.qtCreatorPath': configure path to use for launching QtCreator

--'launchqtcreator.qtDesignerPath': configure path to use for launching Qt Designer
+-'launchqtcreator.qtCreatorPath': configure path to use for launching QtCreator -'launchqtcreator.qtDesignerPath': configure path to use for launching Qt Designer

 ## Known Issues